 Motorcycles with Cornering ABS

 Here’s the list of motorcycles I’ve found with cornering ABS.
 There may be one or two others out there.
 I’ve done a LOT of Googling for this.
-If you find another one, please contact me so I can add it to the list.
+If you find another one, please contact me or drop a comment so I can add it to the list.

 Aprilia Cornering ABS